5 Startups that Failed in 2022 | Unboxing Startups

 Ravi Sankar Devarakonda, the company’s liquidator, mentioned in a discharge notice to the employees at the meeting discussion.

-The discussion ended up with a conclusion that no option was left.
+The discussion ended up with the conclusion that no option was left.
 The only option left is to permanently close down the plant’s operations and dismiss all production employees of the organization.

 Though the company had survived for 14 months since the commencement of the liquidation, a lack of progress in business terms during that period led to further losses and hammered the last needle of the coffin.